josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     select * from scoredflights
     ```

 1. Run the cell.
 You should see a table displayed with the scored data.
-Scroll all the way to the right.
+Scroll all the way to the side.
 There you will find the `prediction` column containing the flight delay prediction provided by your machine learning model.

     ![scoredflights table with the prediction column](media/databricks-explore-scoredflights.png 'scoredflights table')